robertocirillo/mcp-bridge/docs/ARCHITECTURE_FLOW.md

 This document describes how requests flow through **mcp-bridge**, spanning:

 - MCP sessions and queries (via `mcp-use`)
-- A2A agent invocation (current HTTP shim, future A2A SDK)
+- A2A agent invocation (via official a2a-sdk)
 - Multi-tenancy
 - Failure modes and current constraints